godaddy/tartufo/README.md

                                   (default), no Git object paths are excluded unless effectively excluded via the
                                   --include-paths option.

+  -xp, --exclude-path-patterns TEXT
+                                  Specify a regular expression which matches
+                                  Git object paths to exclude from the scan.
+                                  This option can be specified multiple times to exclude multiple patterns.
+This can be used in conjunction with or as a replacement for --exclude-paths and also defaults to an empty list.

   -e, --exclude-signatures TEXT   Specify signatures of matches that you
                                   explicitly want to exclude from the scan,